Paul193247/three-player-chess/README.md

 /board: returns the board e.g: {"A1":"R1", "A2":"N1", ..., }

-/board (POST): moves a Figure expects list with following parameters:
+/board (POST): moves a Figure, expects list with following parameters:
 player: int, Number of the player making the move,
 startpos: str, Position of the Figur being moved e.g: A1,
 endpos: str, position wherw the Figur moves to e.g: A1